 Toggle: English / Spanish

 Soy in your diet can lower cholesterol.
-There are many scientific studies that support this conclusion.
-In fact, the U.S. Food and Drug Administration (FDA) agreed that 25 grams per day of soy protein, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
+Many research studies support this claim.
+The U.S. Food and Drug Administration (FDA) agrees that 25 grams per day of soy protein may reduce the risk of heart disease.
+Health benefits of soy products may be due to their high levels of polyunsaturated fats, fiber, minerals, vitamins, and low saturated fat content.

 Not all soy protein products contain the same amount of protein.
-The following list ranks some popular products from greatest amount of soy protein to lowest:
+The following list ranks the protein content of some common soy foods.
+Highest protein items are at the top of the list.

 - Soy protein isolate (added to many soy food products, including soy sausage patties and soybean burgers)